gauravanand1212/item_catalog/README.md

 only that track
 - Clicking on a course will allow user to view course details including description and tracks which the course is a part of
+- Navigating to localhost:8080/json will provide you the API endpoint to get all catalog information in json format
 - Users can log in using Google and Facebook credentials.
 Logging in provides additional functionality listed below: